grafana/writers-toolkit/docs/sources/write/style-guide/write-for-developers/index.md

 ### Paths, filenames, and URLs

 Many types of information belong in fixed-width font.
-Among these are path names, file names, directories, or folders.
+Among these are paths, filenames, directories, and folders.
 However, don't format domain names or URLs as code if you intend the user to follow the link.

 ## Command lines